ESOP Employee Accelerator

 ESOP Case Studies

-Participants examine three real-life ESOP company journeys, comparing similarities and differences and connecting lessons to their own organizations.
+- Examine three real-life ESOP company journeys, comparing similarities and differences

 Introduction to Business